-This summer at the Library, we’re all about Building a Better World which is both our summer reading theme and the perfect metaphor for our expansion and remodel project.
+The Library is all about creating opportunities to learn.
 But what if you want to grow your knowledge base without having to rely on an actual, physical building?
 For those of you who like to learn late at night or in the convenience of your own home, or wherever the Library building itself cannot follow you, I present a wonderful, free resource: MOOCs!

 First, a MOOC is not a robotic cow with magical teaching skills.
 MOOC stands for “Massive Open Online Course,” and it’s quickly becoming one of the most popular ways to take free or extremely affordable online classes from world-renowned universities, taught by reputable professors, and supported by thousands of peer co-learners.
 The MOOC universe (MOOCiverse?) offers such a staggering array of courses that it sometimes seems as if it covers the entire breadth of human knowledge.
-For example, the ten most popular MOOCS starting this July include design thinking, literary analysis, robotics, software design, social work, human rights activism, and more.
+For example, the ten most popular MOOCS last year included design thinking, literary analysis, robotics, software design, social work, human rights, and activism.

 FIND YOUR MOOC